subshell/o-neko/docs/chapters/GETTING_STARTED.md

 ## 8. Accessing the version

 Head over to the "Home" page of O-Neko.
-This is the dashboard and you can see all deployed versions here.
+This is the dashboard, and you can see all deployed versions here.
-You should see the version you deployed in step 5 there.
+You should see the version you deployed there.
 Click on the link icon to open the frontend of your app.
-If your app has multiple URLs configured in the ingress clicking on that icon will open a drop down menu so you can choose which page to open.
+If your app has multiple URLs configured in the ingress clicking on that icon will open a drop-down menu, so you can choose which page to open.

 Con-😸-ulations, you just deployed your first project with O-Neko.